DiamondLightSource/pytac/README.rst

    :target: https://badge.fury.io/py/pytac

-Python Toolkit for Accelerator Controls (Pytac) is a Python library intended to make it easy to work with particle accelerators.
+Python Toolkit for Accelerator Controls (Pytac) is a Python library for working with elements of particle accelerators.

 Documentation is available at Readthedocs_.